JuliaSymbolics/Metatheory.jl/README.md

 julia> using Pkg; Pkg.add(url="https://github.com/0x0f0f0f/Metatheory.jl")
 ```

+## Please note that Metatheory.jl is in an experimental stage and THINGS ARE GOING TO CHANGE, A LOT

 ## Examples

 Here are some of examples of the basic workflow of using Metatheory.jl.
 Theories are composable and reusable!